The government have stopped acting on youth unemployment - and it's on the increase

 The current government’s tired approach – a seemingly ever increasing use of sanctions at jobcentres; referring them, if that doesn’t work, to the under-powered Work Programme – has run its course.
 It’s time for a change.
 It’s time for Labour.

 Stephen Timms is the shadow minister for Employment.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.